Skip to main content

 note

-• Tables in the scratch location and in filesystem sources are written in Parquet format.
+• Tables in filesystem sources are written in Parquet format.

 • No table is created in the filesystem source when running a CTAS against an empty table and storing the data in Parquet format ( STORE AS (type=>'parquet') ).